ykachala/nodebase/README.md

 # Nodebase

 Self-hosted Backend-as-a-Service written in pure Java 21.
 Ships as a single fat JAR — no application server, no external broker, no managed cloud required.
-Drop it on any JVM host and get a production-grade backend with auth, a document store, real-time subscriptions, file storage, and a hot-reloading security rules engine.
+Drop it on any JVM host and you have a production-grade backend with auth, a document store, real-time subscriptions, file storage, and a hot-reloading security rules engine.

 **Stack:** Jetty 12 · SQLite (WAL) · JJWT · BCrypt · Jackson · Logback · Maven assembly